Validating Quantum State Preparation Programs (Extended Version): QSV Applications

 \begin{theorem} \rm[Translation Correctness] Suppose $\Sigma; \Omega \vdash e \triangleright \Omega'$ and $(n,\Xi,e) \gg (n',\Xi',\chi)$.
 Then for $\Omega \vdash \Phi$ and $(\Phi,e)\xrightarrow{r}(\Phi',e')$, we have $(\denote{\Phi}^{n'},\chi)\xrightarrow{r}(\denote{\Phi'}^{n'},\chi')$ and $(n',\Xi',e')\gg (n'',\Xi'',\chi')$. \end{theorem}

-\begin{proof} The proof of translation correctness is by induction on the \pqasm program $e$.
+\begin{proof} The proof is by induction on the \pqasm program $e$.
 Most of the proof simply shows the correspondence of operations in $e$ to their translated-to gates $\epsilon$ in \sqir, except for \cn{new} and measurement operations, which update the $\Xi$ map. \end{proof}